 If you are thinking about adopting a new family member, you have come to the right place!
-Helping Hands Humane Society (HHHS) takes in nearly 8,000 animals in a year.
+Helping Hands Humane Society (HHHS) takes in over 6,000 animals in a year.
 Whether you are looking for a canine, feline or even a hand-held pet, we are sure to have a new best friend for you.

 We invite you to walk through our kennels and to view our animals available for adoption.
 We always have a wide variety of pets.
 We are sure to have at least one you will fall in love with!

 Please be advised that the adoption process can take a minimum of one hour.
 Adoptions end 30 minutes before the shelter closes everyday.
 The following steps are necessary for adoption through HHHS:

 *All adopted animals must be sterilized before going home

 5 months to 6 years: $150

 High Profile Pets: $250+